AdobeDocs/experience-manager-65.en/help/assets/imaging-transcoding-library.md

 ## Configure Imaging Transcoding Library {#configuring-imaging-transcoding-library}

+To configure ITL processing, create a configuration file and update the workflow to execute it.

 ### Create configuration file for extracted bundle {#create-conf-file}

 To configure the library, create a .conf file to indicate the libraries using the following steps.
 You need administrator or root permissions.